Certificate in Conducting Lawful Workplace InvestigationsSM Seminar

 This uniquely interactive and comprehensive program will provide investigators with a framework of legal and best practices knowledge and will give you the confidence, skills and techniques needed to properly conduct an effective investigation.

-Over the course of 2 days, you will actively engage in detailed, “real time” investigations as the attorney-instructor guides you through the investigatory process; giving important pointers and recommendations throughout.
+Over the course of two days, you will actively engage (through role playing) in detailed, “real time” investigations as the attorney-instructor guides you through the investigatory process; giving important pointers and recommendations throughout.
 Participants will learn how to handle complaints legally by gaining actual experience in interviewing witnesses and evaluating evidence.
 By going through the process of conducting several types of investigations everyone will be able to use their newly acquired skills through interaction with classmates and the attorney-instructor.
 This interaction will help build confidence and will embed the learning.

 After completing this course you will have learned: